arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ![Analog inputs on the Arduino Opta](assets/opta-analog-inputs.png)

 Now lets try a sketch that will read the analog inputs on the Opta.
 The sketch can read between 0-12V, keep that in mind when connecting power to the device.
-The voltage that is read by the micro is proportional and rescaled with a factor of 0.3 in the sketch.
+The voltage that is read by the microcontroller is proportional and rescaled with a factor of 0.3 in the sketch.
 The resolution is up to 16bit (65535), at 12bit (4095).
 The sketch will read the inputs on the analog pins A0, A1 and A2.
 Then printing the result in the serial monitor.

 ```arduino
 void setup() {